Joe Meek’s Bold Techniques

-Legendary British producer and recording iconoclastic Joe Meek—the man behind the global hit “Telstar”—has become a cult figure since his death in 1967, inspiring several fan clubs, myriad musical compilations, websites of various types, and a silly movie—as well as a major documentary film, A Life in the Death of Joe Meek.
-Meek also topped New Musical Express’ list of The 50 Greatest Producers Ever.
+Legendary British producer and recording iconoclastic Joe Meek—the man behind the global hit “Telstar”—has become a cult figure since his death in 1967.
+In recent years he topped New Musical Express’ list of The 50 Greatest Producers Ever.

-Although much attention has been focused on his unusual life story and tragic passing, Joe Meek’s Bold Techniques is the first book that details the methods that led to Meek’s influential hits.
+Although much attention has been focused on his unusual life story and tragic passing, Joe Meek’s Bold Techniques is the only book that details the methods that led to Meek’s influential hits.
 The book takes an industry perspective on Meek’s life, exploring his 12-year professional career in great depth and detail, with special attention paid to the equipment and techniques he used, and the effect his work had on the people around him.